mithunpaul08/remotePrintLectura/README.md

 `ssh-copy-id -i ~/.ssh/id_rsa.pub yourname@lectura.cs.arizona.edu`

 If you do that, you can just remove the password fields and use scp line and ssh lines alone.
 Lectura should log you in with your public key.
+# after you have ssh set up here is the command to use from you laptop/machine outside lectura vlan: `./printLectura_ssh.sh zlib.pdf`